 Q: Can you tell me more about the pitching events?

 A: The heats pitch events will take place in London.
-You will be asked to present a short pitch presentation (up to 10 minutes) to a judging panel on a date between June 15-19, 2020.
+You will be asked to present a short pitch presentation (up to 10 minutes) to a judging panel on a date between June 22-23, 2021.
 Confirmed dates and venue as well as guidance will be given in May to those shortlisted.
-There will also be the opportunity to attend a pitching workshop on June 6, 2020 to help you prepare.
+There will also be the opportunity to attend a pitching masterclass on June 10, 2021 as well as practice and feedback sessions between June 14-16, 2021 to help you prepare.
+The pitching masterclass and practice sessions will take place online.
 Reasonable travel expenses from outside of London will be paid to attend the heats pitch.

-We will be asking the finalists to present their pitch again, this time to the finals judging panel on June 30, 2020 in central London.
+We will be asking the finalists to present their pitch again, this time to the finals judging panel on June 30, 2021 in central London.
 On the same date the winner will be announced at the award event, also taking place in London.
-Reasonable travel expenses to attend the finals pitch and award event will be paid.
+Reasonable travel expenses to attend the finals pitch and award event will be paid for applicants coming from outside of London.

 Q: If a group is shortlisted, is it okay if only the lead applicant attends the pitching day?